Highlighting Non-Medical Related Experiences

 If you are interested in teaching, academic development programs at colleges need smart, dedicated, mature, reliable, and motivated students with good communication and listening skills.
 Helping one’s peers as a tutor or supplemental course instructor combines strength in content knowledge with excellence in communication skills, adaptability, creativity, cultural awareness, and resilience.

 These are just a few non-clinical experiences that demonstrate competencies that enhance readiness for medical school.
 Most of these experiences are long-term commitments, often spanning multiple semesters, which help prepare applicants for the long-term, demanding nature of medical training and practice.
-For more information about how other students have demonstrated core competencies on their medical school applications, visit www.aamc.org/competencies.
+For more information about how other students have demonstrated core competencies on their medical school applications, visit the AAMC's competencies page.

 New section